JimHeaney/alt-log/README.md

 The complex board also has a set of LEDs that can be used to tell the onboard status, and the onboard memory allows me to have a configurable settings file on the SD card, to set dozens of different parameters for the best data collection.

+## Photos & Media
+Photos of the project can be found on my portfolio, [here](https://www.jim-heaney.com/alt-log.html).

 ## Current Release
 Version 1.3